 So why would any institute want to still use animals harmfully for teaching methods?
 We quickly wanted to say what we have noticed it often boils down too… CONVENIENCE.

 Because these teaching methods have been around a long time, it is easy to predict and manage in curriculum.
 It has all been done before therefor there is not a lot to figure out.
 To this we say, that is a poor excuse to not change things!
-Just because you have been doing this for a long time, doesn't mean it is now the best method, nor is it humane.
+Just because you have been doing this for a long time, doesn't mean it is now the best method, nor is it ethical.
 There is always room to improve and when you are doing relatively the same thing for up to 150 years, there are going to be better technologies to come out in that time.

 The Global Shift